Telemetry Framework¶

 using this method.

-It can be useful to expose the size of state holding tables as metrics.
+It can be useful to expose the size of tables as metrics, as they often

 As table sizes may increase and decrease, a Telemetry::Gauge